damolinx/vscode-macros/README.md

 #### Debugging
 See [Debugging a Macro](#debugging-a-macro) for additional information.
-* **Debug Active File as Macro**: debug current editor as a macro (document will be saved before running).
+* **Macros: Debug Active File as Macro**: debug current editor as a macro (document will be saved before running).
-* **Debug Macro…**: select a macro file to debug.
+* **Macro: Debug Macro…**: select a macro file to debug.
 Provides access to configured `macros.sourceDirectories`.

 #### Development
-* **Create New REPL Terminal**: start a REPL whose context matches the one used when running macros.
+* **Macros: New REPL Terminal**: start a REPL whose context matches the one used when running macros.
   * Use `.help` for list of available commands.
-* **Setup Source Directory for Development**: adds or updates optional files used to improve IntelliSense on macro files.
-This is run automatically in the background when saving a `.macro.js` file, provided that `macros.sourceDirectories.verify` is enabled.
+* **Macros: Setup Source Directory for Development**: adds or updates optional files used to improve IntelliSense on macro files.
+This action is run automatically in the background when saving a `.macro.js` file, provided that `macros.sourceDirectories.verify` is enabled.

 #### Manage Macros
-* **Fill File with Template**: initialize an existing file with example macro content.
+* **Macros: Fill File with Template**: initialize an existing file with example macro content.
-* **New Macro…**: creates a new file with example macro content.
+* **Macros: New Macro…**: creates a new file with example macro content.
-* **Show Running Macros**: view and manage running macros.
+* **Macros: Show Running Macros**: view and manage running macros.

 #### Run Macros
-* **Run Active File as Macro**: run current editor as a macro (document will be saved before running).
+* **Macros: Run Active File as Macro**: run current editor as a macro (document will be saved before running).
-* **Rerun Last Macro**: execute the most recently run macro.
+* **Macros: Rerun Last Macro**: execute the most recently run macro.
-* **Run Macro…**: select a macro to run.
+* **Macros: Run Macro…**: select a macro to run.
 Provides access to macros in configured `macros.sourceDirectories` directories.

 ## Development